-The forests of coastal Kenya are rich in natural resources and as such have become a biodiversity hotspot of global importance.
-The Eastern Africa Coastal Forest is under threat from illegal logging, fires, agriculture, and unsustainable charcoal production.
-Recognised as a conservation priority, the small forest remnants that make up the Coastal Forests of Eastern Africa cover less than 2% of the total land area of the region yet contain remarkable levels of biodiversity.
-The coastal forests also play an important role in carbon sequestration and enhance local resilience to the impacts of climate change.
+The forests of coastal Kenya are rich in natural resources and as such have become a biodiversity hot spot of global importance.
+Recognised as a conservation priority, the small forest remnants that make up the coastal forests of Eastern Africa cover less than 2% of the total land area of the region yet contain remarkable levels of biodiversity.
+The coastal forests also play an important role in storing carbon and enhancing local resilience to the impact of climate change.
+The Eastern Africa coastal forest is under threat from illegal logging, fires, poorly planned development and unsustainable charcoal production.

 • Clearing of forests for agriculture, building materials or fuel inc charcoal production

 • Positive impacts to reduce human-wildlife conflicts (inc. game moats and chilli planting)

 • Local governments (Kwale & Kilifi) are increasing investment in conservation work.